comnows/income-statement-backend/README.md

 ### Project support features

 - Users can login and register their accounts
-- Can add and delete their bank account
+- Can add, access and delete their bank account
-- Add and delete their transaction category
+- Can add, access and delete their transaction category
 - Can access to all their transactions and create a new transaction with note and transaction slip image
 - Can access transaction summary
 - Can filter when access their transactions includes summary